chimpMan/HyperionDev_THT/Section A/Section A Java/README.md

 **STYLE 2/4**

-    The code is well space and different blocks of code are seperately spaced and easy to identify.
+    The code is well spaced and different blocks of code are seperately spaced and easy to identify.
     However, the student may employ better use of whitespace and not use whitespaces carelessly.

     There is also an excess of characters in line 11 and line 25 which exceeds the 72 character limit.